Best sci-fi movie deliberate mistakes of all time

 Deliberate mistake: At the end of the movie when everyone is on the bridge, the one female cop roundhouses the bad guy, who is clearly a white male in his 50's, but his stunt double is an Asian man (with different colored hair).
 They use the same stunt man a few other times for people he doesn't even look like.

 Deliberate mistake: When Commander Taggert and Lt.
 Madison are about to press the blue button to stop the ship exploding, Lt.
 Madison's tunic is mostly zipped up.
 A few seconds later it is suddenly mostly unzipped.
-Those of you who have access to the DVD of the film can see that there was a deleted scene which was originally intended to go in here.
+Those of you who have access to the DVD of the film can see that there was a deleted scene which was originally intended to go in here where she unzips her tunic to distract the aliens.

 Deliberate mistake: After the Tusken Raider has attacked Luke, he raises his stick over his head and shouts.
 The movement of his clothing is extremely unnatural.
 During the editing, they put the same footage forward, then backward many times, to add emphasis to his movements, but it looks decidedly odd.
 (00:29:02)Dr Wilson